Psvensso/react-starter-book/component-props.md

 }
 ```

-_Can you change this so that you can send in the text "_How do i look?_" as well?_
+_Can you change this so that you can send in the text "How do i look?_" as well?